 |13.||Panasonic GM5||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 |16.||Sony RX100 III||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the 750D has a microphone port, which is missing on the GR II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GR II is a recent model that features in the current product line-up of Ricoh.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 750D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.